AdamBoley/Project-Beergate/README.md

 The user add values of <1 or >10 to the Aroma, Appearance, Taste or Aftertaste fields, then the review will still appear to submit.
 However, it will not be valid and hence will not appear in the admin panel for approval.
 This is not ideal.

+### Does the 500 error page trigger properly

+A 500 error can be triggered by using the tab-duplication trick on the user-reviews page.
+To do this, sign in as any user, navigate to the user reviews page and duplicate the tab.
+Then sign out on the first tab and reload the second tab.
+The 500 error page should display.

+### Does the 404 error page trigger properly

+A 404 error can be triggered by intentionally mistyping a URL.
+For example, click on the URL bar and then append `/revews/1/`, mimicking an attempt to navigate to the first review in the database.
+This triggers a 404 error and the 404 error page displays.

+### What happens when the user tries to upload an image to the add review form from a mobile device

+This was easily tested using my personal mobile device.
+When the image upload field is tapped, the device opened its own file explorer system, allowing me to upload an image.

 ## **Validation testing**